Normal processing time

 It is a requirement that you are employed in a job relevant to your completed educational programme in Denmark.

-Your employment must be for a minimum of 20 hours per week.
+Your employment must be characterized as main occupation and for a minimum of 20 hours per week.

 Owning and running your own business cannot form the basis for an extension of an establishment card.